Meshal Alawein

 - Workspace consolidation — unified governance across 28 repos, PKOS as canonical hub

-- 6 @morphism-systems npm packages published (cli, mcp-server, sdk, plugin-bundle, design-tokens, agentic-math)
+- 6 npm packages published (cli, mcp-server, sdk, plugin-bundle, design-tokens, agentic-math)

 Headline variants: